anothermeer/MinecraftServerInstaller/README.md

 3. doubble click the exe file
 4. start installing the server with the instruction.

-Java is require to run.
+Java is require to run the installed server.

 -------------------------------------------------------------